 Taxes are recognized as revenue in the year they are levied.
 Through the British Columbia Assessments appeal process, taxes may be adjusted by way of supplementary roll adjustments.
-Estimates are made of potential adjustments to taxes.
+The effects of these adjustments on taxes are recognized at the time they are awarded.
 Any additional adjustments required over that estimated are recognized at the time they are awarded.
 Levies imposed by other taxing authorities are not included as taxes for municipal purposes.
 Levies imposed for Regional District services and other taxing authorities are not included.